Hi!

 I assume you're familiar with the first method.
-That is using tree factors and then grouping the dilly.
-I was taught to do this method in elementary school, maybe.
+That is using factor tree and then grouping the results.
+I was taught to do this method in elementary school.
 The method has already been translated to an application on Port Raptor: GCFLCM.C.
-There's an explanation about the method flow on that post too.

 Let's start to implement the continuous division method.